KBS-Lab-IIMAS-UNAM/non-monotonic-KBS-for-DH/ains_taxonomy/README.md

 `Extension = [esfera_armilar_martinez_jcb,selenografia_oculus_bnm, selenografia_alzate_jcb,selenografia_alzate_palafoxiana].`

 ---
-After all the research work is completed, the resulting KB for the case-study on Astronomical Images of New Spain can be seen at `kb_ains_final.txt`, whose digram appears below.
+After all the research work is completed, the resulting KB for the case-study on Astronomical Images of New Spain can be seen at `kb_ains_final.txt`, whose partial digram appears below.

 ---
 Some of the images described in this case-study can be found at [http://turing.iimas.unam.mx/ains/](http://turing.iimas.unam.mx/ains/)